Al-Auja, Jericho

-Al-Auja (العوجا) is a Palestinian town in the Jericho Governorate in the eastern West Bank, located ten kilometers north of Jericho.
+Al-Auja (العوجا) is a Palestinian town in the Jericho Governorate of the State of Palestine, in the eastern West Bank, located ten kilometers north of Jericho.
 The town has a total area of 107,905 dunams, however its built-up area comprises only 832 dunams.
 It is situated 230 meters below sea level.

 Agricultural land makes up over 10% of the town's area, mostly planted with bananas, oranges, and vegetables for which al-Auja is well known.
 Irrigation water is mainly supplied from the al-Auja spring.

 History

 The town is built along, and shares the name of, the Wadi al-Auja stream, "al-auja" meaning "the meandering one".
-This should not to be confused with the other river called in Arabic by the same name, Nahr al-Auja, and known by its biblical and Hebrew name as the Yarkon River.
+This should not be confused with the other river called in Arabic by the same name, Nahr al-Auja, and known by its biblical and Hebrew name as the Yarkon River.
 During World War I this coincidence led to the term of "the line of the two Aujas" referring to a strategic line connecting the two river valleys.